 You must have a valid picture ID.
 We generally look for adopters to be at least 25 years or older.
 Although this is a flexible rule, so if you are younger and you think that you are in a point of your life where you can support and make a lifetime commitment to an animal, then we will consider younger applicants on a case-by-case basis. :)

-If you own your home: Proof of home ownership (mortgage statement or water/sewer bill).
+If you own your home: Proof of home ownership (mortgage statement or property tax proof, or Deed).